jdevdk/TestGit/README.md

 # TestGit
-This is fir testing git
+This is for testing git